Creating a Basic Mat

 7. Click in Color box and an eyedropper will appear.
 Pick a color that helps the viewer to look where you want them to look.
 This usually a color or shade found in the subject of the image.

 8. Make sure the stroke color is not too bright.
 It should be subliminal and not as important as the image.

 10. Right Click on the background and return the color to a medium gray.

 11. Flatten the image.

-12. Go back to “Canvas Size” and add 2.67 inches of black to both the horizontal and vertical dimensions.
+12. Go back to “Canvas Size” and add 2 inches (or 1.25 for normal aspect ratio or 1 for panos) of black (or your Custom Color) to both the horizontal and vertical dimensions.

 13. Save the image in the correct format and naming convention.

 Your image is finished and ready to be submitted online!